 The first thing to do is cut off the water supply at the main water shut-off valve.
 Then you can take the piece of rubber, hold it against the leak, and then press the wood block against this rubber.
 Then you need to get the C-clamp to hold this in place.
 Open the clamp so that it will fit over the pipe, gasket material, and the wood.
 You want to place the clamp with the stationary end on the pipe, and the screw part on the wood block.
 Make sure the clamp is screwed on tight.

 Whether you have a leak the size of a pinhead, or whether you have a gaping leak, a sleeve clamp should get the job done every time.
 You will only need the sleeve clamp, rubber (or gasket material), and a screwdriver.
 A sleeve clamp is two metal semicircles that can be screwed together, and thus enclose a pipe.
 A clamp is usually 3 inches in length, but the size of the clamp you get has to match the size of your pipe.
 Once you have your supplies, place the gasket material (or rubber) around the pipe where the leak is.
 Then you can put the clamps over this and screw them tightly together.

 Of course, any of these steps will only be a stopgap measure ‑ literally.
 Once you have a temporary solution in place, you will need to call in the experts to help you get a permanent fix.
 But with the right toolkit, you could be ready for whenever an emergency strikes.
 At A-1 Sewer & Septic Service, Inc., our team of expert plumbing technicians is also prepared, no matter what time an emergency hits.
-You can get our excellent and fast service for no extra charge, even if you need help during the evening or on the weekend.
+You can get our excellent and fast service, even if you need help during the evening or on the weekend.
 To learn more, call our office to reach a Kansas City plumber today!